xfdingustc/cwac-camera/README.markdown

 - the `Camera.Parameters` object, from which you can determine the valid preview sizes by calling `getSupportedPreviewSizes()`

-The `CameraUtils` class contains a pair of static methods with stock algorithms for choosing the preview size:
+The `CameraUtils` class contains three static methods with stock algorithms for choosing the preview size:

 1. `getOptimalPreviewSize()` uses the algorithm found in the SDK camera sample app

 2. `getBestAspectPreviewSize()` finds the preview size that most closely matches the aspect ratio of our available space

+3. `getBestAspectPreviewSize(double)` finds the preview size that offers the biggest preview size that only differs from the desired aspect ratio by the supplied `closeEnough` value (`closeEnough` of `0.0d` would give the same results as does `getBestAspectPreviewSize()`)

 `SimpleCameraHost` uses `getBestAspectPreviewSize()` for the default implementation of `getPreviewSize()`.
 You can override `getPreviewSize()` and substitute in your